MarcusMedina/TopWinPrio/Readme.md

 My plan is to make a more Windows 10 adapted version, but for now I'll just publish this version.

+## Latest changes.
+June 16, 2019 - Adapted the code to be more compatible with Stylecop.
+Besides that, no changes in the functionality was added.

 ## Download
 You can download the [original Zip](http://marcusmedina.pro/download/220/ "original Zip") with manual and installer from my Website.